 The older we get, the more self-reliant and independent we become, right?
 While this is mostly true, this independence is not very sustainable.
 Our self-reliance is often described as a bell-curve instead of a linear increase.
 As we age, we generally need more help from other people.
-Not only does this apply to our physical difficulties, but it’s also relevant to our mental health.
+This not only applies to our physical difficulties, but it’s also relevant to our mental health.
 One of the most pressing issues affecting seniors is social isolation.
 Individuals who can’t get out of the house as easily as they used to can have trouble maintaining their social lives.
 Even for seniors in nursing homes or assisted living communities, the possibility of isolation is very real and its effects can be detrimental.
 Luckily, there are many ways that you can help seniors avoid isolation.
 Continue reading for our top five suggestions!

 5 Ways to Help Seniors Avoid Isolation

 1. Gaining Access to Transportation